PRAXIS2 무료 덤프문제 온라인 액세스

 avoid selling its products for more than its competitors charge is commonly recognized by advocates of

 free-markets economic theories.
-But each large firms will also act with full consideration of the needs that
+But each large firm will also act with full consideration of the needs that it

 avoid significant price cutting, because price cutting would be prejudicial to the common interest in a